matteocrippa/awesome-swift/README.md

 * [WebSocket](https://github.com/Zewo/WebSocket) :penguin:- WebSockets server for Swift 2.2 on Linux.

 #### Webserver
+*Would you like host a webserver in your device?
+Here you can find how to do it.*

 * [Aeon](https://github.com/paulofaria/Aeon) - GCD based HTTP server for Swift 2.
 * [Blackfish](https://github.com/elliottminns/blackfish) :penguin:- HTTP Webserver inspired by Express.js.